-1. Check your Nearby and Sightings
+Finding: Check your Nearby and Sightings

-Pokémon Go now includes two distinct forms of detecting the Pokémon in your immediate vicinity.
+Pokémon Go includes two distinct forms of detecting the Pokémon in your immediate vicinity.
 The first is Nearby, which shows you Pokémon hanging around the PokéStops in your area.
 The second is Sightings, which shows you the Pokémon hiding anywhere close by, ready to spawn.

 The Pokémon tab at the bottom right of your travel screen shows you up to three Pokémon.
 Tap on it, and you'll see up to nine.
 Depending on what's in your area, they'll be all Nearby, all Sightings, or a mix of both.

 In a perfect world, if a Snorlax spawned close by, it would override everything else and pop straight to the top.
 But we live in a very, very imperfect world.
-So, Nearby if that Snorlax wasn't at a PokéStop, you'd have to walk within 40m or so or risk missing it.
+So, Nearby, if that Snorlax wasn't at a PokéStop, you'd have to walk within 40m or so or risk missing it.

 Catch some of the Pokémon at the PokéStops, though, and you thin things out, letting Sightings back in.
 Then you might see that Snorlax sooner.

 You can't watch Nearby and Sightings 24/7, and a person can't live by FOMO (Fear Of Missing Out) alone.
-If you do have a few moments here or there, though, tap open Pokémon Go and take a peak.
+If you do have a few moments here or there, though, tap open Pokémon Go and take a peek.

 I was once out filming a video review, took a spare second to check, and found a Snorlax had spawned right on top of me.
 When I arrived at a friend's house for dinner, I popped it open and saw a Lapras right on the street corner.
 It's only happened a handful of times, and I've no doubt missed more than I've caught, but catching any super-rare Pokémon that just happen to be around is better than none.

-2. Know your nests
+Finding: Know your nests

 Each Pokémon has one or two types, and each type has a medal.
 Typically, if you catch 10 of the same type, you get a bronze medal.
 Catch 50, and you get a silver medal.
 Catch 200, and you get a gold medal.
 Why bother?
 Bronze medal earns you an extra 1.1x bonus for catching Pokémon.
-Silver gets you a 1.2x bonus and gold gets you 1.3x.
+Silver gets you a 1.2x bonus, and gold gets you 1.3x.
 It's not as high as a Curve Ball bonus, but it's also effortless once you have it.
 And any bonus you get to catching that Dragonite might matter!

-Bonuses stack together, so if you use a Razz Berry then throw a Curve Ultra Ball at a Pokémon you have Gold Medal for, and hit the Excellent Bonus, you catch rate multiplies through the roof.
+Bonuses stack together, so if you use a Razz Berry, then throw a Curve Ultra Ball at a Pokémon you have Gold Medal for, and hit the Excellent Bonus, you catch rate multiplies through the roof.

 - Poké Ball: x1.